TheCopyLeft/GitWget/README.md

 # GitWget

 **GitWget** lets you download files from any URL using GitHub Actions – useful when only GitHub is accessible.
-It works on any forked repository, downloads files via `aria2` with parallel connections, optionally packs them into ZIP, and automatically splits large files to keep them within repository limits.
+It works on any forked repository, downloads files via `aria2` with parallel connections, optionally packs them into ZIP with an optional password, and automatically splits large files to keep them within repository limits.

 ## How to Use (after forking)